 Though federal grants like the Retail Recovery Grant and World Trade Center Small Business Recovery Fund were created shortly after the attacks, thousands of businesses had to close their doors due to the hefty losses they suffered.

 Emergency Workers Suffer from Cancer and “World Trade Center Cough”

 Outside of the economic impact, survivors who were near Ground Zero are still battling the effects of the toxic dust that coated nearly everything in the area.
 Studies have discovered that the dust had high pH levels of 10 and 11 (7.4 is considered healthy) and contained particles of everything from concrete to pictures and even hair and bones.

 Dust inhalation is responsible for 5,400 cancer diagnoses to date and the birth of “the World Trade Center cough.”
 Furthermore, a Mount Sinai study of 27,000 World Trade Center responders found that 42% of them had abnormal lung function.
 It’s estimated though that as many as 400,000 people who lived and worked near Ground Zero will be affected by 9/11-related diseases as this population continues to age.

-If you suffered financial, physical, or personal injury because of the 9/11 terrorist attacks, you may be entitled to compensation.
-Morgan & Morgan is one of the nation’s largest and most award-winning law firms.
-With a team of more than 300 lawyers and 1,500 support staff, including former FBI investigators, we have the experience and resources for complex litigation such as this.
+If you suffered a physical injury, like cancer or a respiratory illness, because of the 9/11 terrorist attacks, you may be entitled to compensation.
+ClassAction.com is sponsored by Morgan & Morgan, one of the nation’s largest and most award-winning law firms.
+With a team of more than 350 lawyers and 2,000 support staff, we have the experience and resources for litigation such as this.
 Contact us today for a free, no-obligation case review.